MENTOR APPLICATION

 In-Person Project

-For in-person projects, the mentors prefer in-person mentoring and/or their projects need to be conducted in-person.
-This project would only be available to students at either of your institutions.
+For in-person projects, the mentors request that the intern be at one of their institutions.
+In-person projects are only available to students at either of your institutions.

 Remote Project

-For remote projects, the mentor pair are willing to mentor a student from an institution other than either of their own.
+For remote projects, the mentor pair is willing to mentor a student from an institution other than either of their own.
 We assume a potential intern would be able to work remotely on the research project throughout the academic year.
-During the summer, one of the mentors will be able to host the student for a period of time over the summer as they continue working on their research project.
+During the summer, the intern will visit one or both of the mentors for a period of time as they continue working on their research project.

-Remote projects are advertised to a geographically wider range of students within the U.S. For the inaugural Twinning Program, we had a large interest from students in the remote projects.
-Therefore, we hope to receive more remote projects this year.
+Remote projects are advertised nationwide.
+For the inaugural Twinning Program, we had a large interest from students in the remote projects.
+Therefore, we hope to receive more applications for remote projects this year.

 Skip to content